 Hargus Lake Trail offers both hiking and multi use trails.
 All trails are open year-round.

 - Hargus Lake Perimeter Loop - 3.9 Miles, Hiking (self-guided tour of 14 points of interest)

 - Squawroot Trail - .6 Mile, Hiking

 - Pine Trail - .9 Mile, Hiking and Multi-use

 - Multi-use Trail - 7.3 Miles, Mountain Biking is permitted on this trail (overlaps sections of some hiking trails)

 Under the proper conditions, the park offers sledding, ice skating, and ice fishing.

 Playground equipment is available in the park and in the campground.

 History & Natural Features

-Due fertile soils of the Pickaway Plains, which are said to contain the richest land in Ohio, early inhabitants were attracted to the area long before A.W.
+Due to the fertile soils of the Pickaway Plains, which are said to contain the richest land in Ohio, early inhabitants were attracted to the area long before A.W.
 Marion was established as a park.
 The Adena Native Americans were among the first to settle the area 2,000 years ago.